 Joyce is currently discussing the publication of What Every Woman Should Know and aims to have the book published in 2018.

-Joyce is performing at live events to discuss topics from the book including fertility, infertility, the menopause and wellbeing.
-The current two events are :Wellbeing Over 40″ and “Career and Motherhood”.
+Joyce is performing at live events and company workshops to discuss topics from the book including the menstrual cycle, fertility, infertility, the menopause and wellbeing.
+The current two events are: “Wellbeing Over 40” and “Career and Motherhood”.
 The company workshop is on “Making 2019 fabulous”.
 Joyce also does school talks on the menstrual cycle, fertility, fertility education and reproductive science.

-Career and Motherhood involves discussion of fertility, fertility decline with age, infertility, wellbeing, nutrition, exercise, sleep and juggling career and motherhood.
+Career and Motherhood involves discussion of the menstrual cycle, fertility, fertility decline with age, infertility, wellbeing, nutrition, exercise, sleep and juggling career and motherhood.